siwei-lu/form-json/README.md

   So this form will be parsed to `{ hobbies: ['singing', 'dancing'] }`

-- It can understand nested keys even containing arrays, so don't worry about doing this.
+- It can understand nested keys even containing arrays, so it's fine to do this.

   ```html
   <form>